-Following the balance sheet date, the Company's wholly-owned agency in Israel, along with other third party shipping agencies, has been served with a filing of a class action.
+During 2016, the Company's wholly-owned agency in Israel, along with other third party shipping agencies, has been served with a filing of a class action.
 The Applicant alleges, among other things, that for the last seven years the agency has, in breach of the Port Regulations, charged their customers for services rendered by higher rates than allowed, as well as charged for services which are not included in the list of services detailed in the aforesaid regulations.
-At this early stage, management believes, based on its legal advisors, that more likely than not the class action will either not be certified as class action or be dismissed.
+At this early stage, management, based on its legal advisors is unable to estimate the probability or the effect of an adverse outcome of this class action on the Company's business, if any.
+Therefore no provision was recorded in relate to the said class action.